Ars Magica: Reception

+In Issue 2 of the French games magazine Backstab, Sébastien Thorel was of two minds about the 4th edition, writing, "The problem is that the poor quality of the layout and artwork, combined with labored writing, makes reading this book an ordeal.
+Yet, the changes are significant and often well-implemented."
+Thorel concluded by giving this edition a rating of 8 out of 10 for new players but only 6 out of 10 for experienced Ars Magica players, writing, "Ars Magica has been enhanced — indeed, vastly improved — by the modifications introduced in this volume.
+Nevertheless, while this new edition is essential for newcomers, it remains merely an option for long-time aficionados."

-In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Ars Magica was ranked 19th.
+In a 1996 reader poll conducted by the British role-playing magazine Arcane to determine the 50 most popular roleplaying games of all time, Ars Magica was ranked 19th.
 Editor Paul Pettengale commented: "This is a fantasy game for the thinking player – although there's plenty of scope for action, too.
 A first success for Jonathan Tweet and Mark Rein-Hagen, who both went on to even bigger things, Ars Magica includes one of the most flexible, highly-regarded magic systems in the roleplaying hobby.
 The game, which places heavy emphasis on storytelling, is extremely popular with fans who have followed its troubled history through four different publishers.
 With Atlas just about to produce a new edition, those fans are currently feeling suitably optimistic."

-Andrew Rilstone reviewed Ars Magica fourth edition for Arcane magazine, rating it a 9 out of 10 overall, and stated that "Literate, cerebral, thoughtful, intelligent, with its roots firmly planted in medieval history and philosophy.
+Several issues later, Andrew Rilstone reviewed the fourth edition of Ars Magica, rating it a 9 out of 10 overall, and commenting "Literate, cerebral, thoughtful, intelligent, with its roots firmly planted in medieval history and philosophy.
 If the subject matter interests you, then Ars Magica could be the basis of the most in-depth campaign you've ever played.
 A classic reborn."

+Eric T. Baker, writing for Realms of Fantasy, thought the major change in the fifth edition was the combat system, writing "The one-on-one flavor has been streamlined and a squad-based system has been added to allow larger engagements."
+Baker concluded, "All in all, it remains one of the most compelling RPGS ever created."